The Mysterious Genius That is PJ Harvey Gives her all at the Greek Theatre

-While some artists thrive on selling out arenas, writing Top 10 singles and ensuring that fans can continuously see them in the spotlight, others out there appear to have mastered the craft at creating a cult-like following.
-Perhaps, not known by everyone you cross on the street, yet enough of an audience to easily fall to their knees when new projects are released.
+While some artists thrive on selling out arenas, writing Top 10 singles, and ensuring that fans continuously see them in the spotlight, others out there appear to have mastered the craft at creating a cult-like following.
+Not necessarily known by everyone you cross on the street, yet enough of an audience to easily fall to their knees when new projects are released.
 A perfect example of this kind of talent is PJ Harvey.

-On my ride home this past Friday night from her stunning show at The Greek Theatre, I took the liberty to attempt to play a song or two from each of Polly Jean’s 11 albums to date (starting back with 1992’s introduction with her album Dry, and her latest, The Hope Six Demolition Project) and, while I did not succeed in hearing a track from that near dozen, I was in awe thinking back to the woman I had just had the pleasure of watching for nearly 90 minutes, and how her craft continues to evolve into new, and, often, greater, things as each album is released.
+On my ride home this past Friday night from her stunning show at the Greek Theatre, I took the liberty to attempt to play a song or two from each of Polly Jean’s 11 albums to date (starting back with 1992’s introduction with her album Dry, and her latest, The Hope Six Demolition Project).
+While I did not succeed in hearing a track from that near dozen, I was in awe thinking back to the woman I had just had the pleasure of watching for nearly 90 minutes, and how her craft continues to evolve into new, and, often, greater, things with each album.

 Having seen Harvey once many moons ago (my 18th birthday, to be exact), I’ve been an avid fan since her 1995 masterpiece, To Bring you my Love, fell into my hands when I was 15.
-While past tours have found her incorporating a good array of favorites from most of her albums, Hope Six is much more of a concept project and to properly perform it, I can understand why nine out of its eleven tracks made the set.
+While past tours have found her incorporating an array of favorites from most of her albums, Hope Six is much more of a concept project, and to properly perform it, I can understand why nine out of its 11 tracks made the set.

 Always one to skip the chit-chat and let her music do the talking, she was particularly channeling her theatrical tendencies for this show; staying within her ‘character’, so to speak, only taking a quick break to introduce the band.
 My friend with me commented she felt like she was watching a Shakespearean play at times.